Killing Without Conscience: A Christian Look at Anthropic vs. the Pentagon

 Paul writing to the Corinthians pressed the same point:

-"I have the right to do anything, but not everything is constructive." - 1 Corinthians 6:12
+"I have the right to do anything, but not everything is beneficial.
+I have the right to do anything, but not everything is constructive." - 1 Corinthians 6:12

 Legality is not the standard.
 The Pentagon contract was legal.
 Autonomous weapons development is legal.
 Mass surveillance under national security authority is, apparently, legal.
 That tells you exactly nothing about whether any of it is good.